jlong/snakejs/README.md

 But you can also pass a specific tag to find other types of tags:

     $('a', 'external')          // Find a link with a class of 'external'

 It can also be invoked on an element to find child elements:

-    $(el, 'classname')        // Find a div inside of el
+    $(el, 'post')               // Find a div with a class of 'post' inside of el
     $(el, 'article', 'post')    // Find an article tag with a class of 'post' inside of el

 The $.all function is similar to the $ function except that much like querySelectorAll() it returns an array of matching elements.
 In the event that no elements are found an empty array is returned.